-Upgradient wells are considered background monitoring points.
-Downgradient wells where no releases have been detected are used for detection monitoring.
+One well (MWV-5) is located several hundred feet away from the Brine Ponds and is considered a background monitoring point.
+The other monitoring wells are used for detection monitoring.
 The groundwater monitoring network shall consist of the following monitoring wells and any new monitoring wells added at the Facility (as approved by the Regional Water Board's Executive Officer):